tychen742/introcscs/source/1.context/computerscience.rst

 machine that does  *not* run Windows, this flexibility is important.

 .. [#f1] Allen Downey (2022).
 Think Python: How to think like a computer scientist, 3rd edition.
 Green Tea Press.
+(CC BY-NC-SA 4.0)
+.. [#f2] Brad Miller & David Ranum (2014).
+How to Think Like a Computer Scientist: Interactive Edition.
+(GNU FDL V.1.3)